ESWZY/cs50web-final-project/README.md

 ## Editor

-Editor or author is the person who upload articles.
+Editor or author is the person who can upload articles.
 They are in a "group" named "[Editors](http://eswzy.pythonanywhere.com/admin/auth/group/1/change/)", which only has the authority to add/change/delete/view articles in the backend dashboard.

 ![Editors group](/screenshot/editors_group.png)